Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 We keep computer-based records of all the information provided to us.
-All personal and sensitive data is processed in accordance with the requirements of the Data Protection Act 1998.
+All personal and sensitive data is processed in accordance with the requirements of the General Data Protection Regulation 2018.

 We collect routine statistical information about those using our services, which is anonymised and used for reporting and evaluation purposes.
 This information may be summarised and used in LawCare publications.
 We take great care to ensure that no individually identifiable information is disclosed.

 The period for which records are held before destruction is informed by current data protection legislation and good practice within the helpline sector.

 Under the General Data Protection Regulation (2018) individuals have the right to access information held about them.
 Individuals may request a copy of the personal data held about them by LawCare by emailing email@example.com